-Program 3: Managed Services

-The Managed IT Services Program is provided through enterprise level master contracts with strategic partners for the sharing of common IT infrastructure, platforms, and applications delivered as a consumable service.
+E.1.2.
+Strategy Assist State agencies in meeting their missions more effectively and efficiently through the proper planning of technology projects and resources Output Number of State agency IT plans received Efficiency Number of State agency IT plans reviewed and approved Explanatory As mandated by legislation, agencies, boards, and commissions are required to submit an information technology plan each year.
+Plan information is evaluated for possible Statewide infrastructure impact and technology needs.
+Program 3: Managed Services The Managed IT Services Program is provided through enterprise-level, master contracts with strategic partners for the sharing of common IT infrastructure, platforms, and applications delivered as a consumable service.
 These shared services and deliverables are managed by ITS with charges being passed through to the agencies based strictly on their subscription, utilization, and consumption.
 These essential services include voice communications, data connectivity, cloud computing, and other digital services.

-Goal A: Provide electronic government (eGovernment) solutions that align government information and services with the needs and requests of citizens on a 24X365 basis

-Objective A.1.
-Partner with industry leaders in interactive eGovernment solutions, under the governance of the eGovernment Oversight Committee (EOC), to provide citizens with convenient, secure, and mobile access to State government information and services.

-Outcome Outcome Outcome Percentage of increase in online transactions processed Percentage of increase in visitors to ms.gov website Percentage of increase in eGovernment revenue collected A.1.1.
-Strategy Manage the development and deployment of web-enabled applications Output Output Output Number of EOC meetings annually Number of new mobile optimized services launched annually Number of transactions processed annually Efficiency Number of existing government services made available online FY 2023-2027 Mississippi Department of Information Technology Services

-- Efficiency Number of no-cost or self-funded services offered - Explanatory The goal for the eGovernment program is to provide an efficient and effective method for citizens to obtain government information and services.
+Goal A: Provide electronic government (eGovernment) solutions that align government information and services with the needs and requests of citizens on a 24X365 basis Objective A.1.
+Partner with industry leaders in interactive eGovernment solutions, under the governance of the eGovernment Oversight Committee (EOC), to provide citizens with convenient, secure, and mobile access to State government information and services Outcome Percentage of increase in online transactions processed Outcome Percentage of increase in visitors to ms.gov website Outcome Percentage of increase in eGovernment revenue collected A.1.1.
+Strategy Manage the development and deployment of web-enabled applications Output Number of EOC meetings annually Output Number of new mobile optimized services launched annually Output Number of transactions processed annually Efficiency Number of existing government services made available online Efficiency Number of no-cost or self-funded services offered Explanatory The goal for the eGovernment program is to provide an efficient and effective method for citizens to obtain government information and services.
 Under the oversight of the EOC, ITS and DFA have managed these eGovernment services through a partnership which provides access to services and applications with no initial investment by the State.
 Available funding models to agencies developing digital solutions include no-cost, self-funded, or time and materials.